Change blindness: Change detection

 Research indicates that detecting changes in a change blindness task is easier when items are holistically processed, such as faces.
 Individuals notice a change faster when required to detect changes in facial features than when required to detect changes in images of houses.
 However, individuals are better at identifying the nature of the change in houses.

 Other researchers have discovered that mental processing in change blindness begins even before the change is presented.
 More specifically, there is increased brain activity in the parietal-occipital and occipital regions prior to the emergence of a change in a change blindness task.

 Researchers have also indicated there is a difference in brain activity between detecting a change and identifying change in an image.
 Detecting a change is associated with a higher ERP (Event-related potential) whereas identifying change is associated with an increased ERP before and after the change was presented.

 Additional research using fluctuations in ERPs has observed that changes in pictures (change blindness) are represented in the brain, even without the perceiver's conscious awareness of the change.

 Change blindness can be effectively used in the process of visualizing actual changes detected in 3D scenes.
 With appropriate techniques it is possible to enhance the perception of the portion of a 3D scene that is changed while hiding non significant, but otherwise still visible, changes.

-Lucid dreaming

-Lucid dreaming occurs when one realizes that the events experienced within a dream are bizarre or would not occur in one's waking life.
-As such, the inability to notice the bizarre nature of the dream has been coined as an example of change blindness, also known as individuals who are non-lucid dreamers.
-However, a recent study found that lucid dreamers did not perform better on a change blindness task than non-lucid dreamers.
-Therefore, the relation between lucid dreamers and change blindness has been discredited to some degree.